Jordan McRae

-Jordan Tyler McRae (born March 28, 1991) is an American professional basketball player who last played for Scafati Basket of the Lega Basket Serie A (LBA).
-He played college basketball for the Tennessee Volunteers, and was drafted 58th overall in the 2014 NBA draft, by the San Antonio Spurs.
+Jordan Tyler McRae (born March 28, 1991) is an American professional basketball player for Karditsa of the Greek Basketball League (GBL).
+He played college basketball for the University of Tennessee Volunteers, with whom he was twice First-team All-SEC.
+McRae was drafted 58th overall in the 2014 NBA draft by the San Antonio Spurs, but never appeared in an NBA game for them, and won an NBA championship with the Cleveland Cavaliers in 2016.
 He is a 1.96 m tall shooting guard-small forward.
-McRae won a championship with the Cavaliers in 2016.

-McRae set the NBA G League former single-game scoring record (61).
-After spending time in the G League and overseas, McRae signed with the Wizards in 2018.
-In March 2020 McRae signed with the Pistons, his most recent NBA team to date.
+McRae formerly held the NBA G League single-game scoring record (61 points).
+After spending time in the NBA G League and overseas, he signed with the Washington Wizards in 2018, and then in 2020 with the Detroit Pistons, his most recent NBA team.

 High school career

 McRae attended Liberty County High School in Hinesville, Georgia, where he led the Panthers to multiple quarter-finals appearances, while earning prestigious All-State honors and a nomination for the 2010 McDonald's All-American Boys Game.
-He played one of his greatest high school basketball games to cap off his career with Liberty County, recording 37 points, 13 rebounds and 5 assists.
-As a senior in 2009–10, he averaged 24 points, eight rebounds, seven assists and four blocks per game.
+He played one of his greatest high school basketball games to cap off his career with Liberty County, recording 37 points, 13 rebounds, and 5 assists.
+As a senior in 2009–10, he averaged 24 points, eight rebounds, seven assists, and four blocks per game.

-McRae also played with the highly regarded Atlanta Celtics in the Amateur Athletic Union, who had previously been led by Josh Smith and Jordan Adams.
+McRae also played with the highly regarded Atlanta Celtics in the Amateur Athletic Union, which had previously been led by Josh Smith and Jordan Adams.

 Considered a four-star recruit by Rivals.com, McRae was listed as the No. 10 shooting guard and the No. 38 player in the nation in 2010.